chrispaynter/firebase-auth-dotnet/README.md

 You'll need the MSBuild executable, likely located here:
 `C:\Program Files (x86)\Microsoft Visual Studio\2017\Community\MSBuild\15.0\Bin`

-I add that to my path.
+I generally add that to my path as I don't need any other version of MSBuild available on the command line.

-Run this command from the `Firebase.Auth` project directoy.
+The project has been set to generate a nuget packag on build, but to package manually, run this command from the `Firebase.Auth` project directoy.
 ~~~~
 msbuild /t:pack /p:Configuration=Release
 ~~~~

-Then to push to nuget
+Then, once you have the package, to push to nuget
 ~~~~
 nuget push Firebase.Auth.Rest.1.0.1.nupkg -Source https://www.nuget.org/api/v2/package
 ~~~~